A Novel Unified Framework for Solving Reachability, Viability and Invariance Problems: Introduction

 The structure of this paper is as follows.
-Section II introduces the definitions of reachable, viable and invariant sets and briefly describes the level set method.
-Section III describes the proposed method in detail.
-Some numerical examples are given in Section IV and Section V to illustrate the validity of the proposed method.
-The results are summarized in Section VI.
+Section 2 introduces reachable, viable, and invariant sets and briefly describes the level set method.
+Section 3 describes the proposed method in detail.
+In Section 4, a two-dimensional problem is taken as an example to analyze the accuracy of the proposed method.
+Section 5 takes an engineering problem as an example to illustrate the generality of our method.
+Finally, a brief conclusion is presented in Section 6.